New battery could serve the grid

 Finding the perfect battery for grid storage remains a holy grail for researchers.
 The ideal grid battery should pack a lot of energy into a small volume and, per the U.S. Department of Energy’s requirements, store each kilowatt-hour of energy for $100 or less.
 It also needs a long life, says Yi Cui, a professor of materials science and engineering at Stanford University.
 “You want them to run for 10,000 charging cycles or more, so they can last 25 years.”

-Cui’s group turned to abundant manganese.
+Cui’s group turned to plentiful manganese.
 He says the new battery meets all the critical needs for the grid.
 It has the potential to be low cost because manganese and hydrogen are abundant.
 It has an energy density of around 140 Wh/kg, thrice that of lead-acid.
 And it boasts a very long life of more than 10,000 cycles (Nat.
-Energy 2018, DOI: 10.1038/ s41560-018-0147-7).
+Energy 2018, DOI: 10.1038/s41560-018-0147-7).

 The new battery has an anode made of carbon-fiber-based fabric loaded with platinum catalyst.
 The cathode is a plain carbon fabric, and the electrolyte is an aqueous solution of manganese sulfate.
 When the battery charges, hydrogen gas bubbles up as the platinum catalyst reduces water at the anode.
 Meanwhile, manganese ions from the electrolyte combine with the oxygen and deposit on the cathode as solid manganese dioxide.
 The reverse happens during discharge: manganese ions dissolve back into the electrolyte, hydrogen gets oxidized to form water, and electrons travel through the external circuit.

-To make a battery cell, the researchers rolled a piece of the cathode and attach it inside a stainless steel cylinder about the size of a standard C battery.
-They clamped a small anode piece in the middle of the vessel, filled the gap between the electrodes with electrolyte, and sealed the cell.
+To make a battery cell, the researchers roll a piece of the cathode and attach it inside a stainless-steel cylinder about the size of a standard C battery.
+They clamp a small anode in the middle of the vessel, fill the gap between the electrodes with electrolyte, and seal the cell.

 Join the conversation